SunnyTseng/infographic_caribou/README.md

 - I think the first point of conclusion can be modified as the information is similar to the introduction. --> Any thoughts?

-Things will be changed in next version (on-going list):
+Things will be changed in next version (growing list):

 - Reduce the shadow on the bear

+- Update the paper DOI

 ## Time line